AdobeDocs/experience-manager-65.nl-NL/help/assets/use-assets-across-connected-assets-instances.md

    >[!NOTE]
    >
    >Alle weergaven die beschikbaar zijn op de externe AEM-implementatie worden opgehaald wanneer auteurs een asset ophalen.
 Als u meer weergaven van een opgehaalde asset tot stand wilt brengen, moet u deze configuratiestap overslaan.
-De DAM Update Asset-workflow wordt geactiveerd en er worden meer weergaven gemaakt.
-Deze weergaven zijn alleen beschikbaar op de lokale Sites-implementatie en niet op de externe DAM-implementatie.
+The [!UICONTROL DAM Update Asset] workflow gets triggered and creates more renditions.
+These renditions are available only on the local [!DNL Sites] deployment and not on the remote DAM deployment.

 1. Add the AEM Sites instance as one of the **[!UICONTROL Allowed Origins]** on the remote AEM Assets&#39; CORS configuration.